kali-linex/linex/Documentation/arch/ia64/irq-redir.rst

 IO-SAPIC interrupts are initialized with CPU#0 as their default target and the routing is the so called "lowest priority mode" (actually fixed SAPIC mode with hint).
 The XTP chipset registers are used as hints for the IRQ routing.
-Currently in Linux XTP registers can have three
+Currently in Linex XTP registers can have three
 values:

 	- minimal for an idle task,